ku-sldg/haskell-am/README.md

 It is meant to be useful for testing against implementations outside of the Haskell language.
 It can provide well-formed test inputs, and it can also act as an oracle for JSON parsing.

 * You must provide EXACTLY ONE of the following options:  `-q`, `-p`, `-t`, `-e` that specify which of the following type of thing you'd like to generate/translate (respectively):  RequestMessage, ResponseMessage, Copland Term, Copland Evidence.
-These datatypes and their JSON representations are described here:  (TODO:  link to doc)
+These datatypes and their JSON representations are described here:  [Copland terms and JSON](https://ku-sldg.github.io/copland///resources/copland_core.pdf).
 *  The `-n N` option will generate N random things of the type you specify and output them newline-separated(output location determined by `-o` option).
 *  If the `-d` option is set, the OUTPUT will be the Haskell algebraic datatype representation.
 Otherwise the OUTPUT will be the JSON representation.
 *  If the `-n N` option is NOT set or if N==0, it becomes a translator to/from JSON and the ADT representations.
 The input representation is always the opposite of the output representation(determined by `-d`).
 For example: if `-d` is set the input will be JSON and the output will be the ADT representation (and vice-versa if `-d` is NOT set).